slavenf/sfl-library/README.md

 # sfl library

-This is header-only C++11 library that offers several new or less-known containers.
+This is a header-only C++11 library that provides several new or lesser-known containers, some of which can be used in C++20 constant expressions.

 #### Sequence containers: